Suchismita17/Insights-to-Impact/README.md

-# Insights-to-Impact
+## Insights-to-Impact

-### 📊 Business Analytics Portfolio
+### 📊 Business Analytics Portfolio :

-A portfolio of business-focused analytics projects transforming data into strategic, actionable insights using **Power BI.**
+A portfolio of business-focused analytics projects transforming data into actionable insights using **Power BI.**

 📊 **_Turning Data into Business Decisions_**